 If you are changing a port, be sure to allow it in your iptables if you are using the default firewall.

 Query the iptables to confirm whether the port is open.

 There are several directives in the configuration file, as discussed earlier; there are two protocols for SSH (1 and 2).
 If it is set to 1, change it to 2.

 Below is a bit of my configuration file:

 # Package generated configuration file

-Root is the administrator, and it is recommended that it must be disabled, otherwise if you are open to remote connections, you may become a subject of a brute force attack or other ssh vulnerabilities – Linux servers, are the most loved boxes by hackers, the directive LoginGraceTime, sets up a time limit for user to login and authenticate, if the user doesn’t authenticate within the time limit, then the connection closes.
+Root is the administrator, and it is recommended that it be disabled.
+Otherwise, if you are open to remote connections, you may become subject to a brute force attack or other SSH vulnerabilities.
+Linux servers are the most loved boxes by hackers.
+The directive ‘LoginGraceTime‘ sets up a time limit for the user to log in and authenticate.
+If the user doesn’t authenticate within the time limit, then the connection closes.
 It is best to leave that setting at its default value.

-A super cool feature, is the Key authentication (PubkeyAuthentication) – This feature allows you to setup only key based authentication, as we see with Amazon EC3 servers.
-You can only access the server using your private key, it is highly secure.
-In order for this to work, you would need to generate a key pair and add that private key to your remote machine, and add the public key to the server so that it can be accessed using that key.
+A super cool feature is the Key Authentication (PubkeyAuthentication) – This feature allows you to set up key-based authentication only, as seen with Amazon EC3 servers.
+You can access the server only using your private key, making it highly secure.
+In order for this to work, you need to generate a key pair, add the private key to your remote machine, and add the public key to the server so that it can be accessed using that key.

-In a professional network, you would usually be informing your users what they are allowed to do and what not, and any other necessary information
+In a professional network, you would usually inform your users about what they are allowed to do and what they are not, along with any other necessary information.

 The configuration file to edit for banners is: /etc/motd